Isaac Paredes Player Props: Rays vs. White Sox

-The Tampa Bay Rays, including Isaac Paredes (hitting .154 in his past 10 games, with a double, a home run, two walks and two RBI), battle starting pitcher Dylan Cease and the Chicago White Sox at Tropicana Field, Saturday at 4:05 PM ET.
+After going 0-for-1 in his most recent game, Isaac Paredes and the Tampa Bay Rays take on the Chicago White Sox (who will hand the ball to Lucas Giolito) at 1:40 PM ET on Sunday.

-He had a hitless performance in his previous game (0-for-4) against the White Sox.
+He had a hitless performance in his most recent game (0-for-1) against the White Sox.

 Isaac Paredes Game Info & Props vs. the White Sox